 Following graduation from Saratoga High School, I earned BA and MA degrees in Communication Studies from San Jose State University.
 In 1994 I won California statewide honors for my qualitative social science research (Communication, education, and technology: A critical discourse analysis of the local Channel One controversy).
 I spent an enlightening year as a “roads scholar ” teaching oral, written and digital communication at various colleges and universities in northern California.
 In 1995, I threw caution to the wind and moved to Greenwich Village in New York City to study Media Ecology with Neil Postman at New York University.
 To earn my keep, I accepted a doctoral fellowship in NYU’s Expository Writing Program and taught freshman composition.

 In 1998 I moved back to California to accept a one-year lectureship in the Department of Communication at Santa Clara University.
 In my spare time, I got married and started a family.
-In 2002 (two months after giving birth to my second child) I bravely defended my dissertation (Hacking through the billboard jungle: Adolescent student interpretations of classroom commercial media) to complete the Ph.D. in Media Ecology.
+In 2002 (two months after giving birth to my second child) I defended my dissertation (Hacking through the billboard jungle: Adolescent student interpretations of classroom commercial media) to complete the Ph.D. in Media Ecology.
 That same year I accepted an academic position in literacy and educational media in the College of Education at Montclair State University in northern New Jersey, bringing me (and my growing family) back to the east coast.
 As a junior faculty member, I was told that I only needed to be a productive scholar (not necessarily a reproductive one).
-Yet, once again I threw caution to the wind and gave birth to two more children in 2004 and 2008 bringing the final sibling score to: California: 2; New Jersey: 2.
+Once again I threw caution to the wind and gave birth to two more children in 2004 and 2008 bringing the final sibling score to: California: 2; New Jersey: 2.
 On a side note, I was awarded tenure in 2007.

-Since arriving at Montclair State University in 2002, I have developed, taught and coordinated coursework in educational technology, media literacy, curriculum development, democracy in education, and communication while working shoulder to shoulder with pre-service and in-service teachers in a school-university partnership (MSUNER) that spans 30 school districts in New Jersey.
+Since arriving at Montclair State University in 2002, I have developed, taught and coordinated coursework in educational technology, media literacy, curriculum development, democracy in education, and communication and media studies while working shoulder to shoulder with pre-service and in-service teachers in a school-university partnership (MSUNER) that spans 30 school districts in New Jersey.
 Montclair State University is home to one of the nation’s top-ranked teacher preparation programs and its president has grown it to a leading institution of higher education in the northeastern United States.

 I consider myself a media literacy education diplomat: You can find my published writings slathered across a wide spectrum of academic audiences, including those of Society and Business Review, the Journal of Technology and Teacher Education, Library Trends, and Action in Teacher Education.
-In Spring 2013 I was awarded a sabbatical to finish my second book, titled Healthy Teens, Healthy Schools: How Media Literacy Can Renew Education in the United States (Rowman & Littlefield, 2015) that intertwines my interests across disciplinary borders: communication, technology, education, media literacy and the urgent need for health literacy among young people.
+In Spring 2013 I was awarded a sabbatical to finish my second book, titled Healthy Teens, Healthy Schools: How Media Literacy Can Renew Education in the United States (Rowman & Littlefield, 2015) that intertwined my interests across disciplinary borders: communication, technology, education, media literacy and the urgent need for health media literacy among young people.

 Everything else is fairly simple.